 Is the BB gun hole in my window repairable?

 Repairable SOLID plate-glass damage is generally a “bullseye” type break.
 Characterized by a small hole, about 1/8″ in diameter on one side of the glass (commonly caused by a BB or Pellet gun), and a cone-shaped hole about ¾” to 1 ½” in diameter on the opposite side of the glass.
 The smaller hole is on the side of the glass that was hit by the object causing the damage.

 If the cone-shaped plug of glass can be found and is intact, it can sometimes be united with the hole that it came from using a light coat of Magnibond resin, followed immediately by a generous coat of Delta Kits’ Plate Glass resin.
-After the plug has been secured to its proper position, 2" wide, clear box sealing tape is placed over the repair on the larger side of the damage to hold the plug in place during the curing process.
+After the plug is secure and in its proper position, place a 2″ wide, clear box sealing tape over the repair on the larger side of the damage to hold the plug in place during the curing process.
 Cure from the large side of the damage for 5 minutes.

-The instructions above are a brief outline just to give you an idea of how plate-glass repair works.
+The instructions above are a brief outline, just to give you an idea of how plate-glass repair works.

 Delta Kits offers a kit designed specifically for plate-glass repairs.
 Click here to order.

 For a step-by-step instruction manual on plate-glass repair, contact Delta Kits at 541-345-8554, or email Info@DeltaKits.com.